Visa Information

 For stays of less than three months:

-Some nationals from outside the EU and EEA, are exempt from the obligation to carry a visa on arrival in Iceland for a stay of up to three months. (please note this length of stay includes an other time spent in Schengen countries in the last six months).
+Some nationals from outside the EU and EEA are exempt from the obligation to carry a visa on arrival in Iceland for a stay of up to three months. (please note this length of stay includes another time spent in Schengen countries in the last six months).

-For information on how to apply please click here.
+For information on how to apply, please click here.

 For stays of three months and longer: